JamieJQuinn/Melvin.py/README.md

 pip install melvin
 ```

-At this time, updating should be done with care, as Oceananigans is under rapid development and breaking changes to the user API occur often.
-But if anything does happen, please open an issue!

 **Note**: Melvin is tested with Python 3.9.
 Older versions of Python 3 may work but YMMV.

 ## Running an example